Natural language search interface for Rakuten Advertising custom reports

 Seeing users explore the search possibilities was interesting and allowed us to observe users trying to create more complex reports through search that they may not have been confident in building manually.

-Speed without trust is worthless.
-Users could generate reports in 90 seconds, but if they didn't trust the results they would still verify manually.
-Defeating the purpose.
-The continuous previews and manual override options built the confidence needed to aid adoption.
+Users could generate reports in 90 seconds, but they'd still verify manually if they didn't trust the output — which defeated the point entirely.
+The continuous previews and manual override options were what finally shifted that.
+Adoption followed trust, not the other way around.